Exam support for students with a disability

 Disability Services identify the support each student requires through a Needs Assessment.
 They note specific IT needs and make recommendations called adjustments.
 These adjustments are shared with the Disability Support Officer (DSO) in the relevant department who then informs staff members working with the student, including their lecturers.

 Staff members are duty bound to make sure they're aware of these adjustments throughout the semester and shouldn't expect the DSO to be their sole provider of information.
 Adjustments may take several weeks to filter through Disability Services due to the volume of students, so you should check adjustments regularly.
-If you're unsure how to do this, the DSO will be able to assist.
+If you're unsure how to do this, the DSO can assist.

 Who arranges support for my student?